 An enthusiastic and successful litigator, Monica is always poised to aggressively pursue her clients’ best interests in court.
 Her combination of thorough preparation, courtroom experience and dedication to providing the highest levels of service has helped her achieve the best possible outcomes for many of her clients.

 Monica represents clients in a broad range of complex family law matters, including divorce, separation, contested custody and access, child support, domestic violence, separation agreements, pre- and post-nuptial agreements, alimony, property distribution, grandparent visitation, contempt/enforcement actions, modification actions, adoptions and guardianships.
 She is also a court-appointed representative of minor children as a Best Interest Attorney and/or Privilege Attorney.
-Bethesda magazine recognized Monica with an honorable mention in its 2010 Top Divorce Lawyers listing, saying she was “noted by colleagues as an up-and-comer in extremely difficult custody matters.”
+Bethesda magazine named Monica a Top Divorce Lawyer in its November/December 2013 issue, saying she “is among those in the elite tier of private attorneys who are known for their skills in handling thorny custody issues.”

 Prior to joining Stein Sperling, Monica supervised the Montgomery County Circuit Court’s Domestic Violence Assistance Project, where she represented victims of domestic violence through the Women’s Law Center of Maryland.
 Continuing her advocacy for victims of domestic violence, she often speaks on issues of divorce, custody and domestic violence.
 Monica has also lectured before the Pro Bono Section of the Bar Association of Montgomery County on how to present Protective Order cases.